-Please note you need to bring cash to pay for any purchases at our Wolf's Fang Explorer camp shop, any purchase of Iridium Dome email, satellite phone usage, drone footage and tips.
+Please note you need to bring cash to pay for any purchases at our Whichaway Camp shop, any purchase of Iridium Dome email, satellite phone usage, drone footage and tips.
 US Dollars are the recommended currency.

 FURTHER INFORMATION

 A. INTERNAL FLIGHTS IN ANTARCTICA